 The second day he was at home with me I wondered if he would actually comprehend a conversation about his name.
-He only spoke two words at the time and neither of them were in English.
+At 18 months old, he only spoke two words at the time and neither of them were English.

 The babies' home he'd been in since birth (in South Africa, where I lived) spoke Afrikaans, so he was not accustomed to hearing English.

 I decided to pick a light-hearted moment in the midst of his giggles and just call him by his new name, not knowing how he'd respond.

 I waited till his back was turned from me and called him.
 "Jericho," I said.
 He immediately swung around and looked at me.
 Like it was entirely normal.

 I couldn't believe it!
 I just looked at him with a smile on my face and then he smiled, too.
 From then on, his name was Jericho.

 Two years later I finally got full custody of Judah (pictured) at age 4 1/2.
 Two months after he came to stay for forever, I held him on my lap and told him that sometimes when kids are adopted, they get a new name.
 I asked him how he felt about that.
 In his tiny little voice that had only one volume, LOUD, he exclaimed, "NO. My name is Sibahle and I like my name!"
 Well, that was the end of that!

 Maybe I wouldn't change his name after all.